shreyaspatel7/helm-example/README.md

 ```

 ###
-The monitoring configuration such as liveness and readiness probs are being done using the following:
+The monitoring configurations such as liveness and readiness probs are being done using the following:

 ```
 monitorConfig: